NextCenturyCorporation/itm-mvp/itm_client/docs/ItmTa2EvalApi.md

 Check casualty heart rate

 Check the heart rate of the specified casualty.
-Not implemented for MVP, but anticipated as an example of finer grained choice than \"Treat patient B\".
+Not required for MVP, but anticipated as an example of finer-grained choices that may be available post-MVP

 ### Example
 ```python